hades874/hades874/README.md

 🎨 **Photographer | 💻 AI Developer | 🌍 Storyteller**

-I’m passionate about blending **technology and creativity** — from building intelligent systems to capturing stories through my lens.
+I’m passionate about blending **technology and creativity**, from building intelligent systems to capturing stories through my lens.
 Currently exploring **AI-driven automation**, **multilingual LLMs**, and **creative storytelling with data**.

 ---

 ### 🧠 What I’ve Been Up To
+- 💼 Intern, Content Operations (AI and Automation)
 - 📷 Head of Photography @ University Club
 - 🤖 Building AI tools that bridge creativity and functionality
 - 🧩 Exploring LLM-based **Q&A systems**, **text classification**, and **document understanding**
-- 🌱 Always learning — from model optimization to visual storytelling
+- 🌱 Always learning, from model optimization to visual storytelling

 ---